St Kilda, Victoria: Demography

 In the 2016 census, there were 20,230 people in St Kilda.
 51.3% of people were born in Australia.
 The next most common countries of birth were England 5.2%, New Zealand 3.8%, India 2.1%, Ireland 1.9% and China 1.4%.
 66.2% of people spoke only English at home.
 Other languages spoken at home included Mandarin 1.7%, Spanish 1.7%, Italian 1.5%, French 1.4% and Russian 1.2%.
 The most common response for religion was No Religion at 45.5%.

 Today, St Kilda is an area of sharp social contrast, with many homeless and other disadvantaged people living among the wealthy and fashionable who crowd its shops and cafes.
-The suburb is noted for its many itinerant backpackers, but also for its many long-term permanent residents.
+Since the 2000s, the suburb became the favoured destination for Melbourne's backpackers..

 For many years, St Kilda has had the highest population density in the Melbourne statistical area, and the highest for a metropolitan area outside of Sydney.
-This density is reflected in the built form, which consists primarily of strata titled units, apartments and flats, including a single Housing Commission of Victoria tower.
+This density is reflected in the built form, which has a high density of apartments and flats, built from the 1910s to the present, including a single Housing Commission of Victoria tower.